-The old greenhouse has been our main growing area for several years and is home to a diverse range of plants.
+The old greenhouse has been the main area dedicated to growing food for several years and is now home to a wonderful range of plants every year.

 Rather than planting in formal rows, we grow many different plant species together in the same area and this is much healthier, natural environment.